B2B vs. B2C Order Fulfillment Warehouses

 Moreover, if a warehouse has RFID functionality, they can further reduce lead times by using RFID scanners to quickly account for all the items requested in their purchase order.

 A WMS system with EDI functionality also eliminates much of the manual intervention required to manage the documents involved in international shipping and receiving.

 The Receiving Process in a B2C Warehouse

 The receiving process for B2C warehouses is complicated by low-volume, high-frequency shipments.

 Cross-docking limits the amount of time goods spend in inventory, reducing motion waste and cutting inventory carrying costs.
-To run a cross docking operation in a B2C environment successfully, you need accurate, real-time data on customer orders and demand.
+To run a cross docking operation in a B2C environment successfully, you need accurate, real-time inventory data on customer orders and demand.
 Otherwise, your warehouse has no choice but to spend time storing incoming goods.

 Moreover, a B2C warehouse faces unique challenges: